 Junior Academic Study Program is an exceptional primary school course programme for young learners, which fully integrates English language learning with a full curriculum of subjects of British primary school.
-The course is designed to help young students widen their subject knowledge and develop their language skills and to be better able in future to follow a course of academic study delivered in English.
+The course is designed to help young students who look for a fun way of developing their subject knowledge and confidence, while improving their language skills and to be better able in future to follow a course of academic study delivered in English.

 Students will have 20 hours of lessons a week plus sports and Personal Best tutor time during the school day.
-The course offers a full curriculum of subjects, including English, Mathematics, Science, History, Geography, Religious Education, Technology, Art, Music, Dance and Drama.
-Many lessons are cross-curricular, where students will study a topic or participate in a project which combines different subjects.
+The course covers full range of subjects (English, mathematics, science, social studies and arts) offered as part of the British primary curriculum.
+Lessons are cross-curricular, where students will study a topic or participate in a project which combines different subjects.
 Students will be taught by experienced primary school teachers and supported by experienced teachers of English.
-Lessons are complemented by trips and activities to bring the lessons to life.

 Junior Academic Study Program consists of a well-balanced programme of academic tuition, activities, sports and excursions.
 The weekly programme includes: